FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Use Error Reporting to test whether your microservices are intermittently unavailable or slow to respond to HTTPS requests.
 Use Cloud Profiler to determine which functions/methods in your application’s code use the most system resources.
 Use Cloud Trace to identify slow requests and determine which microservices/calls take the most time to respond.
 _(Incorrect.
 Error Reporting captures application errors/exceptions in your code and lets you view the errors in a central place.)_

--Create metrics in Cloud Monitoring for your microservices to test whether they are intermittently unavailable or slow to respond to HTTPS requests.
+**-Create metrics in Cloud Monitoring for your microservices to test whether they are intermittently unavailable or slow to respond to HTTPS requests.
 Use Cloud Profiler to determine which functions/methods in your application’s code use the most system resources.
-Use Cloud Trace to identify slow requests and determine which microservices/calls take the most time to respond.
+Use Cloud Trace to identify slow requests and determine which microservices/calls take the most time to respond.**
+_(Correct!
+Capturing metrics about the health of your microservices could identify an issue.
+Cloud Profiler can help find the functions or methods in your code that use unusual amounts of CPU, memory, or other system resources.
+This might indicate where to look for performance problems.
+Cloud Trace identifies which requests have the highest latency and narrows the scope to the microservices that cause the problem.)_

 -Use Error Reporting to test whether your microservices are intermittently unavailable or slow to respond to HTTPS requests.
 Use Cloud Trace to determine which functions/methods in your application’s code Use the most system resources.
 Use Cloud Profiler to identify slow requests and determine which microservices/calls take the most time to respond.